 Summary and Analysis

 When one considers that many more potential losses lack visual evidence, the actual number of losses for the SAA may be much higher.
-This is also because the number of armored tracked vehicles at the beginning of the conflict were likely to be an overestimate of the actual number.
-Besides, Russia shipped a number of its own T-62Ms to Syria.
+This is also because the number of armored tracked vehicles at the beginning of the conflict was likely to be an overestimate of the actual number.
+Besides, Russia shipped a number of its tanks (mostly T-62Ms) to Syria.
 The 6th largest tank fleet in the world has arguably been destroyed.

 Arguably, several reasons can be mentioned why the Syrian armed forces lost so many armored vehicles during the course of the ongoing Syrian Civil War.
 A few can be especially highlighted, the author believes, such as the civil war in general, large quantities of weapons and ammo being stored in indefensible locations combined with lack of preparations to destroy weapons and ammo in case of retreat, incompetence of army units (fueled by the fact that officer promotions are being driven by bribes and perceived loyalty, instead of competence), the inability or unwillingness to learn from previous costly mistakes, the lack of proper combined arms training, obsolete equipment, and proliferation of powerful anti-tank weapons.
 Turkish drone strikes in early 2020 have also shown that what remains of the Syrian military is only an empty shell and it would serve only as a speedbump against any modern army.

 The author would like to thank all my friends for their invaluable help, with special thanks to @MENA_Conflict, @oryxspioenkop, @QalaatAlMudiq, @adambrayne7, @SCW_Nuggie, @DLAMNscw, @Mr_Ghostly, and the whole Bellingcat Investigation Team.